Back to blog

 The credit system: every click costs you

-• Rapid credit depletion: One Trustpilot reviewer reported that the $29 Starter plan's 100 credits can be consumed in a single session of basic research
+• Rapid credit depletion: Trustpilot reviewers report that the $29 Starter plan's credit pool (200/month as of July 2026) can be consumed in a single session of basic research; see our worked burn-rate example below

 • Hidden costs for agencies: A G2 reviewer estimated the credit system would cost an additional $500–$600/month on top of their subscription, totaling around $8,000/year